BobCochran/CSharpDataGenerator-FixedSizeSchema/README.md

 dotnet run
 ```

 Note: this code, as written, will drop (delete) any collection named 'IoTData' that it finds within the database named 'SizeBasedTS'.
 If you do not want your collection dropped, edit the program.cs code accordingly.
+It is reccommended that this code be tested on a test (not a production) deployment of MongoDB.

 ## Program Outputs